alcasinoroyale/alcasinoroyale.github.io/_posts/2019-10-27-updating_the_itinerary_hub.markdown

      </script>
 ```

-If we take a look at the updated [CSS file](https://github.com/alcasinoroyale/the_itinerary_hub/blob/master/public/css/style.css) for The Itinerary Hub, the most significant modifications are:
+If we take a look at the updated [CSS file](https://github.com/alcasinoroyale/the_itinerary_hub/blob/master/public/css/style.css) for The Itinerary Hub, the most crucial changes are:

 ```
 @media screen and (max-width: 1080px) {